Grapes and Grains

 Whether you prefer wine, beer or are looking for something new, this tour will have something for you!

-We are human, and humans have preferences!
 Whether you're looking for wine, beer, or a unique new style, this Grapes and Grains tour will have something for you.
-Join us on the big green bus Saturday afternoons for this wide range of tours, perfect for all different types of craft alcohol preferences.
+Join us on Saturday afternoons for this wide-ranging tour, perfect for all different types of craft alcohol preferences.